eracle/linkedin/README.md

 The tool can also gather information about all users working for a specific company on LinkedIn.
 It navigates to the company's LinkedIn page, clicks on the "See all employees" button, and collects user-related data.

+### Name-Based Data Extraction

+The tool also offers a unique feature that allows you to extract data based on a specific name.
+By having the name of a person on the names.txt file, the tool will navigate to the LinkedIn profiles associated with that name and extract the relevant data.
+This feature can be incredibly useful for targeted research or networking.
+To use this feature, simply use the `make byname` command and input the name when prompted.

 ## Installation and Setup

 You will need the following: